cocos/cocos-docs/en/scripting/typescript.md

 Many of Cocos Creator users used to use other strong type programming language (such as C++ / C#) to write game, so they hope to use strong type language to enhance the project in the larger scale team when developing games with Cocos Creator.

-From v1.5 version on, Cocos Creator supports using TypeScript in the project as a script language.
-User's source code can be all TypeScript, or TypeScript and JavaScript mixed.

 As with other JavaScript scripts, the TypeScript file (`.ts`) in the project `assets` directory will be compiled into an ES5 JavaScript script that is compatible with the browser standard once created or modified.
 The compiled script is stored in the `library` directories in the project folder.

 ## Setup